abhisheksakibanda/jenkins-learning/README.md

 # jenkins-learning

-Test Repo to verify Jenkins connecting to public Repos in GitHub over HTTPS
+Test Repo to verify Jenkins connecting to repos in GitHub over HTTPS